-Iridium's 66 low earth orbiting (LEO) cross-linked satellites - the world's largest commercial constellation - operate as a fully meshed network.
+Iridium's architecture of 66 low Earth orbiting (LEO) satellites operates as a fully meshed, cross-linked network and is the world's largest commercial constellation.
 The company has a major development program underway for its next-generation network - Iridium NEXT.